Michael A. Taylor Player Props: Twins vs. Royals

 Michael A. Taylor At The Plate

-- Taylor is hitting .237 with two doubles, four home runs and three walks.
+- Taylor is batting .241 with two doubles, four home runs and three walks.

-- Taylor has picked up a hit in 56.5% of his 23 games this season, with at least two hits in 21.7% of those games.
+- He has gone deep in three games this year (12.5%), homering in 4.7% of his plate appearances.

-- Taylor has driven in a run in four games this season (17.4%), including two games with multiple runs batted in.
+- In five games this season (20.8%), Taylor has picked up an RBI, including two games with multiple runs batted in.

-- In eight of 23 games this season, he has scored, including multiple runs once.
+- He has scored at least one run nine times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.